Policies & Procedures

 Federal Satisfactory Academic Progress (SAP)

-All students are required to maintain good academic standing as a condition of enrollment at Manhattan College and to receive federal, state and institutional aid.
+All students are required to maintain good academic standing as a condition of enrollment at Manhattan University and to receive federal, state and institutional aid.
 The guidelines vary, depending upon the student’s grade level and depending upon which form(s) of aid they are receiving.
 Good academic standing is measured by reviewing a student’s quantitative and qualitative progress.
 The quantitative measurement ensures that students are making progress toward their degree goals, while the qualitative measurement ensures that students are succeeding in their coursework.

 • All undergraduate students are required to have a cumulative average of a 2.0 or higher at the end of each academic year while earning a minimum number of credits to demonstrate good academic standing.